Regina Doherty

 Regina Doherty (born 26 January 1971) is an Irish Fine Gael politician who is a Member of the European Parliament (MEP) for the Dublin constituency since the 2024 European Parliament election.
 She was a Teachta Dála (TD) for the Meath East constituency from 2011 to 2020.
 She was the Leader of Fine Gael in the Seanad from 2020 to 2024, serving as leader of the Seanad from 2020 to 2022 and Deputy leader of the Seanad from 2022 to 2024.
 She served as Minister for Employment Affairs and Social Protection from 2017 to 2020 and Government Chief Whip from 2016 to 2017.

 Education

 In 2018 Doherty completed an Advanced Diploma in Corporate, White-Collar and Regulatory Crime, Law in King's Inns.
 In 2020 Doherty completed a Post Graduate Fintech (Micro-credential) in Financial Innovation, Business in Dublin City University.
-In 2022 she obtained a masters in Ethics in Dublin City University.
+In 2022 she obtained a master's degree in Ethics in Dublin City University.